w3f/Grants-Program/applications/CryptoCheckout.md

 - Other folders contain the main index.php file of each page.

 - This project used the official documentation for each crypto currency his associated js library to implement the basic operations like generating wallets, creating, signing & submitting transaction
+    - For Polkadot, this project uses @polkadot/api lib

 ## Development Roadmap :nut_and_bolt: